ermongroup/streamline-vi-csp/README.md

 ## Examples

-Baseline *survey inspired decimation* on a random $3$-SAT instance with $50,000$ variables and clause to variable ratio of $4.235$:
+Baseline *survey inspired decimation* on a random 3-SAT instance with 50,000 variables and clause to variable ratio of 4.235:

 ```
 ./sp -n50000 -a4.235 -k3 -%1 -t0 -d2 -s1
 ```

-*Survey inspired decimation* for the same problem instance:
+*Survey inspired streamlining* for the same problem instance:

 ```
 ./sp -n50000 -a4.235 -k3 -%1 -t90 -d2 -s1
 ```

-*Survey inspired decimation* for an arbitrary CSP accessed via the filepath `csp/1.cnf`:
+*Survey inspired streamlining* for an arbitrary CSP accessed via the filepath `csp/1.cnf`:

 ```
 ./sp -%1 -lcsp/1.cnf